How to pronounce it:

 Reference: Early Symptoms of AiArthritis Study, AiArthritis, 2019.

-There’s no single definitive test that can confirm a Crohn's disease diagnosis, so rheumatologists look at a combination of physical exam, blood and stool tests, and imaging (X-rays), along with a family history of autoimmune or autoinflammatory disease, to determine symptoms.
-For Crohn's disease diagnosis, colonoscopies and upper endoscopies are often performed to get a better look at the gastrointestinal tract.
-Biopsies of the colon or other part of the gastrointestinal tract may also be requested for further testing.
+There’s no single test that can confirm a Crohn’s disease diagnosis, so gastroenterologists use a combination of physical exams, blood and stool tests, imaging (like X-rays or MRIs), and a family history of autoimmune or autoinflammatory disease.
+Colonoscopies and upper endoscopies are key tools used to examine the gastrointestinal tract in detail, allowing doctors to directly visualize inflammation or damage.

 In an effort to ensure this page has the most accurate and up-to-date information, this page is currently awaiting medical review.
 Some information is subject to change.